zulip/zulip-gci/tasks/webhook-integrations.md

 --url='http://localhost:9991/api/v1/external/<yourname>?api_key=<api_key>'
 ```

+  Notice that you mustn't include the backslashes `\` if you're typing the
+  command manually.
+Those are to indicate that the line break shown is
+  only for more clarity.

 #### Take screenshots.

 * Take a **screenshot** of the log line you get on the terminal after you